Glass vs Aluminum Patio Covers: Complete Comparison Guide

 How often do glass patio covers need cleaning?

 Most homeowners clean 2-4 times per year.
 If you’re near deciduous trees, you may want to clean more often in fall.
-Self-cleaning coatings (hydrophilic technology) reduce cleaning frequency by 50-70% but add $1,500-$3,000 to the project cost.
+Self-cleaning coatings (hydrophilic technology) noticeably reduce how often you clean, for an added cost to the project.

 Can I add a fan or lights to an aluminum patio cover?